History &

 Warehouse Columns

-21 columns stand in their original place along the Elevated Walkway.
+Twenty-one columns from the Raw Sugar Warehouse stand in their original place along the Elevated Walkway.

 Domino Sugar was founded in 1807, and the logo was designed in the late 19th century.
 The domino itself reflects the product's name and emphasizes the company's connection to sugar production.
 Additionally, the game of dominos is associated with gatherings and social activities, evoking a sense of community and enjoyment, which aligns with the idea of sharing sweet products.